-The Company has adopted a code of ethics that applies to its senior accounting and financial officers, including the Chief Executive Officer and Chief Financial Officer and complies with the rules of the Securities and Exchange Commission ("SEC") and Rule 406 of the Sarbanes-Oxley Act of 2002.
+In addition to its Code of Conduct, the Company has adopted a code of ethics that applies to its senior accounting and financial officers, including the Chief Executive Officer and Chief Financial Officer and complies with the rules of the Securities and Exchange Commission ("SEC") and Rule 406 of the Sarbanes-Oxley Act of 2002.
 The code of ethics is posted on the Company's website at www.orionmarinegroup.com.
 Changes in and waivers to the code of ethics for the Company's directors, executive officers and certain senior financial officers will be posted on the Company's website within five business days and maintained for at least twelve months.